HELPFUL TIP: CHECKING

 You work hard for your money.
 Your money should work hard for you.
 That means keeping as much of it as possible in interest earning accounts and keeping only enough in your checking to cover your day-to-day bills and expenses.
 Put the rest of your money in a savings account or CD, so it can grow for you at a higher rate.

 For most of us, your checking account is at the center of your financial universe.
 So you want one that’s just right.
-Whether you’re opening a brand-new checking account with Direct Federal, or making the wise switch from another bank, you can enjoy a variety of conveniences like online and mobile banking, remote deposit and much more.
-And it all starts here, by choosing the account that’s best for you
+Whether you’re opening a brand-new checking account with Direct Federal, or making the wise switch from another bank, you can enjoy a variety of conveniences like Online and Mobile Banking, Mobile Wallet, Courtesy Pay, remote deposit capture (check depositing through our mobile app) and much more.
+And it all starts here with the Hub Checking Account.

-- Hub Checking (or ‘The Hub’): Do you use direct deposit for your job, pension or social security?
+Hub Checking (or ‘The Hub’): Do you use direct deposit for your job, pension or social security?
 Do you prefer e-statements?
-If both are a ‘yes,’ then Hub Checking offers a slew of benefits, like no monthly service charge, cash-back rewards and more.
+If both are a ‘yes,’ then Hub Checking offers a slew of benefits, like no monthly service charge, Up to $20/month ATM surcharge reimbursement and more.

 Hub Checking (or ‘The Hub’):